Patient rights and responsibilities

 - Impartial access to treatment or accommodations regardless of race, color, creed, sex, sexual orientation, national origin, religion, age, gender identity, communicable disease, disability or source of payment.

 - The right to choose who may visit you during the visitation hours established by the hospital.

-- Personal privacy ó to have all communication and records concerning your care kept confidential.
+- Personal privacy—to have all communication and records concerning your care kept confidential.

-- To appoint a person to make health care decision on your behalf, to the extent permitted by law, in the event you loose the capacity to do so.
+- To appoint a person to make healthcare decisions on your behalf, to the extent permitted by law, in the event you lose the capacity to do so.

-- To make advance treatment directives and have it honored.
+- To make an advance treatment directive and have it honored.

-- To participate in discharge planning, including being informed of service options that are available to you and given a choice of agencies which provide the service.
+- To participate in discharge planning, including being informed of service options that are available to you and given a choice of agencies that provide the service.

 - To accept or refuse any procedure, drug or treatment and to be informed of the possible consequences of any decision.